 Now, Gender equity refers to the efforts being made to reverse gender inequalities and ensure fairness between men and women so that the desired state of gender equality will one day be realized.
 We practice gender equity because we recognize that social norms and power structures have historically (and continue to) impact the lives and opportunities available to men and women differently and ensure imbalance and inequalities.
 We practice gender equity by enforcing measures to compensate for the historical disadvantages one gender has faced (and continues to face) to create a more levelled playing field.
 In sum, equity leads to equality.
 Without equity, there cannot be equality.
 Hence, until things are equitable, until the situation where men and women both have equal rights, access to work, same pay, same responsibilities as parents, same expectations of them in our society etc. we can’t be doing anything 50/50/ UNTIL THEN, there can be NO EQUALITY.
 To ask someone who is earning less, and being demanded more to split 50/50 is NOT FEMINIST.
 What that means, is you are asking them to act as if they were in the desired state when they are not.

 This issue is regularly used to gaslight feminists with statements like “don’t you people want equality?”
 Unfortunately, there are too many who trip on their tongues when faced with this question because their understanding of feminism and feminist thought is shallow.
-The feminist goal is fairness and fairness, so if women expect to receive more financial support from men in a society that has favoured men with higher pay, better work opportunities, and less domestic responsibility, they are being compensated (and that compensation is not enough, to be honest).
+The feminist goal is fairness; so if women expect to receive more financial support from men in a society that historically and continuously favours men with higher pay, better work opportunities, and less domestic responsibility, then that expectation is not unfair, it is their way of being “compensated” for the “traditional” role they are forced to play (and that compensation is not enough, to be honest).
 This ‘compensation’ may look like bias against men/for women to those who are less aware of their privilege.
-To that I say: educate yourself.
+To that, I say: educate yourself.

 3. “A Beauty with brains”